Chestatee River Diving Bell (c.1875)

 On October 18, 1876, the boat with the diving bell attached sank under mysterious circumstances.

-This submersible is the only air lock-type diving bell known to exist in the United States because it remained hidden in the river for so many decades.
+This submersible is the only air lock-type diving bell known to exist in the United States

 P.H.
 Loudís visionary concept in 1875 was the first river mining operation attempted by various companies in Lumpkin County.

 Location.
 34° 32.03′ N, 83° 59.085′ W. Marker is in Dahlonega, Georgia, in Lumpkin County.
 Marker is at the intersection of Warwick Street and North Meaders Street, on the left when traveling north on Warwick Street.
 Touch for map.
 Located within Hancock Park just off the square in downtown Dahlonega.
 The markers are located on the northeast corner.
 Marker is in this post office area: Dahlonega GA 30533, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Discovery to Restoration (here, next to this marker); Restoration & Preservation by Cotrell, Inc. (a few steps from this marker); Maibaum History Tree (within shouting distance of this marker); Dahlonega Stories (about 300 feet away, measured in a direct line); a different marker also named Dahlonega Stories (about 300 feet away); The Public Square (about 400 feet away); Hall's Block (about 400 feet away); Dahlonega Mustering Grounds (about 500 feet away).
 Touch for a list and map of all markers in Dahlonega.